Customs Agent: Career Guide

 Steps for Becoming a Customs Agent

-Candidates who have taken courses in foreign language, law, and/or business are preferred.
+Candidates who have taken courses in a foreign language, law, and/or business are preferred.
 Prospective customs agents generally need some experience related to law enforcement – criminal investigation, in particular.
 Successful candidates must be physically fit, patient, and have the ability to communicate effectively with people from diverse backgrounds.
 First, prospective customs agents must meet eligibility requirements, including:

 - Being a minimum of 21 years of age and a US resident for at least the previous three years

 - Submitting to a background check and a drug test